-If the name Baettig doesn’t sound typically Spanish, then you would be correct as Francisco’s ancestors are, in fact, Swiss.
+If the name Baettig doesn’t sound typically Spanish, then you would be correct, as Francisco’s ancestors were Swiss.
 In the late 19th century, the Baettigs settled in Malleco, a province in Chile 600 km south of Santiago.
-While Francisco has spent much of his career further north, his pursuit of balance, freshness, and elegance with Chardonnay and Pinot Noir made him wonder if his birthplace might be better suited for these varieties.
-So, he returned home, rather than simply moving close to the ocean as many others have done.
+While Francisco has spent much of his career further north, his pursuit of balance, freshness, and elegance with his Chardonnays and Pinot Noirs made him wonder if his birthplace might be better suited for these varieties.
+So, he returned home rather than simply moving close to the ocean, as many others have done.
 In 2013, along with the assistance of his friend Carlos de Carlos, Francisco Baettig began planting Viñedo Los Suizos, and Vinos Baettig was born.

 As with much of Chile, the geology of Malleco is strongly influenced by plate tectonics and Andean volcanoes.
-As a result, much of the bedrock and gravels are volcanic in origin, while the red clay and loamy topsoils originated in the rich biodiversity that greeted the first Baettigs when they settled here.
-Located so far south in Chile, Malleco also benefits from lower UV radiation and cooler temperatures, making it the ideal location for growing Pinot Noir and Chardonnay with unrivaled purity and freshness in Chile.
+As a result, much of the bedrock and gravels are volcanic in origin, and the red clay and loamy topsoils were laid down by eons of the region’s rich biodiversity.
+Located far to the south in Chile, Malleco also benefits from lower UV radiation and cooler temperatures.
+It is the ideal location for growing Pinot Noir and Chardonnay with unrivaled purity and freshness.

-Today there are 9 hectares of Pinot Noir and 6.4 hectares of Chardonnay planted as Viñedo Los Suizos.
-Farming is manual and without chemical inputs, and the harvest is conducted by hand.
+Today, 9 hectares of Pinot Noir and 6.4 hectares of Chardonnay are planted in Francisco’s home vineyard, Viñedo Los Suizos.
+Farming is manual without chemical inputs, and the harvest is conducted by hand.
 Despite the size, production remains limited as Francisco sells a portion of his fruit to some of the top names in Chile.
 Fermentations are all indigenous, and the wines are aged entirely in French oak barrels.Close